arnauddupuis/wocli/README.md

 You can re-run this command as many time as you like (although it might be absolutely useless, but will do no harm).

 IMPORTANT: As pointed out by [@khogeland](https://github.com/khogeland) in issue [#11](https://github.com/arnauddupuis/wocli/issues/11) the detect function assume all of your detected addons are up-to-date.
-As it is not always the case you shuld then run ```wocli reinstall```.
+As it is not always the case you should then run ```wocli reinstall```.
 This will reinstall all addons and optionally their dependencies.
 EDIT: This is no longer the case.
 In 0.7.0 version is detected, and if the version couldn't be determined, it is set to 0 so the addon is updated at the next update.

 ```